 The lawyers in Mayer Brown’s Broker-Dealer practice provide a broad array of legal services to clients affiliated with US and non-US financial services firms, including investment advisers, investment funds, banks, insurance firms and other types of financial services intermediaries and their non-financial counterparties.
-We provide far-ranging insights to clients on the full-range of securities brokerage and dealing activities and regulatory requirements—from federal, state and non-US organization and registration requirements,—to routine compliance, internal audits, regulatory inspections and enforcement.
+We provide far-ranging insights to clients on the full-range of securities and derivatives brokerage and dealing activities and regulatory requirements—from federal, state and non-US organization and registration requirements,—to routine compliance, internal audits, regulatory inspections and enforcement.

 Through our extensive experience, we have cultivated a distinguished worldwide reputation for our legal and practical acumen, thoroughness, responsiveness, creativity and integrity.
 We advise on regional, national and international matters to clients in the Americas, the United Kingdom, Belgium, Canada, China, France, Germany, Israel, Japan, the Netherlands, Switzerland and Hong Kong, and have long-standing relationships with key federal regulatory bodies around the world.